Christian M. 8 min read

 Private web hosting

 This is when a business has its own in-house server hosting one or more websites from its business broadband connection.
-Businesses using a leased line can host high-performance, high-uptime websites, while others with cheap business broadband deals supported by ADSL, GFAST or FTTC connections can host simple websites from old PCs.
+Businesses using a leased line broadband can host high-performance, high-uptime websites, while others with cheap business broadband deals supported by GFAST or SoGEA connections can host simple websites from old PCs.

 💡 A growing cloud: Many UK businesses are increasingly migrating to cloud hosting solutions due to their flexibility, scalability, and cost-effectiveness.
 The UK’s cloud adoption rate is one of the highest in Europe!